 But let us start with the Popess, one of the most intriguing cards of the Tarot.
 The Trionfi decks were arranged in 7 pairs of trumps so the Pope should have an evident counterpart.
 Pope's aren't married, so there was no equivalent for the Empress in the clergy.
 And putting an Abbess or a Nun next to a Pope or next to any other Priest might have given the wrong message.
 This was a problem for both Milan and Ferrara.
 We don't know how this problem was solved on the earlier Trionfi decks from Ferrara, but the Visconti Sforza deck came with a remarkable solution.
 Not only for the Popess, also for the Pope they found a surprising interpretation.

-On the older Visconti decks we see a strong Emperor, looking directly in our eyes.
+On the older Visconti decks, we see a strong Emperor, looking directly in our eyes.
 He represents probably the last Emperor Sigismundo, who had died in 1437.
-On the Visconti Sforza deck the Emperor is a very old man, and this is strange enough our first hint to the figure of the Popess.
-If we lay the cards in order from left to right, instead of looking to us as in the Visconti di Modrone or to the Empress as on the Tarot of Marseille, he is looking to the Popess who triumphs over him.
+On the Visconti Sforza deck the Emperor is an old man, and this is strange enough our first hint to the figure of the Popess.
+If we lay the cards in order from left to right, instead of looking to us, as in the Visconti di Modrone, or to the Empress, as in the Tarot of Marseille, he is looking to the Popess who triumphs over him.
 This is the second hint.
 The Popess is sitting on a wooden seat, with a book in her left hand (right for us) and a cross in the other one, the third hint.
-Her habit is brown like the habit of a non, the fourth hint.
+Her habit is brown, like the habit of a nun, the fourth hint.
 On her head the papal Tiara.
 She is looking slightly down to our right.
-On her waist a cord keeping her habit together.
-In the cord several knots.
+On her waist, she has a cord keeping her habit together.
+In the cord, we see several knots.
 And this is the fifth hint.

 But why would Bianca Maria Visconti use a nun of the order of the Poor Clares (or St Clare herself) as the Popess?
-The answer is more evident then you would suppose.
-On the figure the second nun from the left is called Agnes.
-She is nobody less then Agnes of Bohemia, one of the youngest children of King Ottocar I of Bohemia and one year younger then her sister Guglielma.
-If Guglielma of Milan really was the daughter of Ottokar I, than Agnes would be her full sister.
+The answer is more evident than one would suppose.
+On the illustration, the second nun from the left is called Saint Agnes.
+She is nobody less than Agnes of Bohemia, one of the youngest children of King Ottocar I of Bohemia and one year younger than her sister Guglielma.
+If Guglielma of Milan really was the daughter of Ottokar I, then Saint Agnes would be her full sister.

 And here we find the answers to the other hints.
-Emperor Frederic II was 27 years older then Agnes, so for her he was an old man.
+Emperor Frederic II was 27 years older than Agnes, for her, he was an old man.
 Agnes refused to obey to the will of the Emperor to marry her.
 She followed her own will and became a nun.
-Agnes heard of Clare of Assisi and began to correspond to her.
-Thanks to their correspondence Clare send five nuns to Prague where they started the first Poor Clare community north of the Alps.
-In 1236 she entered as a nun in this order and one year later she became the Abbess of the Prague Poor Clares.
-She stayed Abbess in this community for 45 years, when she died, one year after the death of her sister Guglielma.
+Agnes heard talking about Clare of Assisi, and began to correspond with her.
+Thanks to their correspondence, Clare send five nuns to Prague, where they started the first Poor Clare community north of the Alps.
+In 1236, she entered as a nun in this order, and one year later she became the Abbess of the Prague Poor Clares.
+She stayed Abbess in this community for 45 years, until the date she died, one year after the death of her supposed sister Guglielma.

 At the left a portrait of Duke Amadeus VIII and at the right detail of the Pope card on the Visconti Sforza deck.
 None of the popes in the 15th Century have ever been portrayed with a beard.
 Amadeus VIII is often illustrated as having a long beard.
 Even his curly hair looks a lot like the hair of the Pope.
-Remark also that the suit of the Pope is decorated with a Visconti device, the radiant sun, that indicates sometimes an ally, and sometimes someone dependent of Milan.
-Here its seems to be an Ally, Pope Felix V. In view of the preceeding, this might be true.
-On one side Felix V on this card honors Amadeus VIII, who died recently and who was not only a very close ally of the Visconti family, but also stepgrandfather of Bianca Maria.
-On the other side in portraying an anti-Pope, the Duke and Duchess of Milan express their opposition with the Pope of Rome.
+Remark also that the suit of the Pope is decorated with a Visconti device, the radiant sun, that sometimes indicates an ally, and sometimes someone dependent upon Milan.
+Here its seems to be an Ally, Pope Felix V. Considering the preceding, this might be true.
+On one side, Felix V on this card, honors Amadeus VIII, who died recently and who was not only a very close ally of the Visconti family, but also step-grandfather of Bianca Maria.
+On the other side, in portraying an anti-Pope, the Duke and Duchess of Milan express their opposition with the Pope of Rome.

-In summary, the Popess symbolizes Religion in its true form and the Pope the declining Roman Catholic Church.
-Religion trumps over the Emperor, the Emperor is only temporal, Religion will exist as long as humanity exist.
-The Pope trumps over the Popess, because it is the Church that defines the rules that everybody has to follow in order to have a chance to go to Heaven.
-Once you break these rules, you are, as Sister Maifreda, even being deeply religeous, considered a heretic and burned to a stake by the Inquisition.
+In summary, the Popess symbolizes Religion in its true form, and the Pope the declining Roman Catholic Church.
+Religion trumps over the Emperor because the Emperor is only temporal, and Religion will exist as long as humanity exists.
+The Pope trumps over the Popess because it is the Church that defines the rules that everybody has to follow to have a chance to go to Heaven.
+Once you break these rules, you are, as Sister Maifreda, even being deeply religious, considered a heretic and burned to a stake by the Inquisition.

 PAIR 3 - THE CLERGY